Miscarriage and grief: Psychological impact

-Unsuccessful attempts to become pregnant through in vitro fertilization (IVF) can also illicit a similar grief response in women.
+Unsuccessful attempts to become pregnant through in vitro fertilization (IVF) can also elicit a similar grief response in women.
 Those experiencing a late miscarriage may have more significant distress compared to those who have experienced a miscarriage in the first trimester.
 Even depression can occur.

 "Women today...are aught in a unique historical moment: technology encourages them to form emotional attachments to their pregnancies, but society has not developed traditions to cushion the shock when those attachments are shattered."

 Descriptions of the miscarriage are expressed in non-clinical terms by those who have experienced the event.